 Hi, and thanks for stopping by!

-Content by Carrie Jean values creativity and intuition in business, using both to spark abundance & genuine human interaction.
+Content by Carrie Jean values creativity and intuition in business, using both to spark abundance & genuine engagement.

 - Pets: Panda, American Bulldog.
 Oliver, Persnickety Feline.

 - Location: Lake Forest, CA. | Hometown: Portage, IN.

 - Favorite Pleasure Genres: Historical Fiction and YA/Children’s Novels

 - Three Favorite Presidents: 1.
 Abraham Lincoln, hands down.
 2. Barack Obama 3.
 Teddy Roosevelt